adamcooke/apiable-model-errors/README.md

 any attribute however these arbitary strings aren't very helpful if you want to deliver validation errors to APIs.
-API developers don't want to see `Number is too long (maximum is 5 characters)`, they would much rather see something they can handle internally.
+API developers don't want to see `Number is too long (maximum is 5 characters)`, they would much rather see something they can handle programatically like `too_long` or `blank`.

 This gem extends the `ActiveModel::Errors` class to allow for a more API-friendly hash of errors to be returned.